Michigan Business Attorney

-From the Largest Investment Fund to the Smallest Student Start-up, Hoeg Law has you Covered
+From the Largest Investment Fund to the Smallest Student Start-up, our Business Law Firm has you Covered

-We know what it’s like to start and run a business, both because we’ve represented them for more than a decade and because we’ve done it ourselves.
-Whether you’re looking to form your first corporation, finalizing the details of that multi-million dollar acquisition, or anything in between, Hoeg Law has the experience and the understanding to help.
+We know what it’s like to start and run a business.
+We know what it’s like from the standpoint of a business attorney because we’ve represented them for more than a decade.
+Also, we’ve done it ourselves.
+Therefore, whether you’re looking to form your first corporation, finalizing the details of that multi-million dollar acquisition, or anything in between, we can help.

-We also know that the high rates and inflexible fee models offered by larger law firms are not always appropriate for everyone or for every transaction.
-That’s why we’ve endeavored to keep our overhead low and our billing methods agile – to provide you with the advice you need at a price you can afford, all while delivering the highest level of legal representation.
+Additionally, we also know that high rates and inflexible fee models offered by larger firms are not always necessary.
+As a result, we’ve endeavored to keep our overhead low and our billing methods agile – to provide you with the advice you need at a price you can afford, all while delivering the highest level of legal representation.

 Experienced, Connected Counsel

 We know that you have lots of options when selecting your legal representation, and that many small firms tout experience and professionalism despite their size.
-Few can say what we can, however – that our firm was formed by a full partner at one of the largest and most prestigious business law firms in Michigan, that he graduated in the top 5 of his class from the world-renowned University of Michigan Law School, and that he literally helped write the book on Michigan corporations law while working each day to serve on the cutting edge of his client’s organizational, financing, software, and technological legal needs.
+However few can say what we can – that our firm was formed by a business attorney and full partner at one of the largest and most prestigious business law firms in Michigan.
+Moreover, he graduated in the top 5 of his class from the world-renowned University of Michigan Law School.
+Also, he literally helped write the book on Michigan corporations law while working each day to serve on the cutting edge of his client’s organizational, financing, software, and technological legal needs.

-Even better, while operating Hoeg Law, Richard has continued his relationship as affiliate counsel to his former partners at Michigan’s largest and most prestigious business law firm, Honigman Miller Schwartz and Cohn, giving his clients access to top notch referrals in all areas of business expertise, areas in which knowing the right person to call can make all the difference.
+Even better, while operating Hoeg Law, Richard has continued his relationship as affiliate counsel to his former partners at Michigan’s largest and most prestigious law firm, giving his clients access to top notch referrals in all areas of business law expertise, areas in which knowing the right person to call can make all the difference.

 Leaders and Best